Last Updated on March 10, 2023 by The Filtery

 Unfortunately, almost all artificial Christmas trees contain some amount of lead… the question is how much.

-The state of California requires lead-containing products to carry a warning label, so that’s one thing you can look for.
+The state of California requires that any product that causes exposures to more than 0.5 micrograms of lead per day be labeled with a Prop 65 warning, so that’s one thing you can look to give you some more information about the tree.
 Don’t be afraid to reach out to the tree company or manufacturer to ask whether or not they do independent, third-party testing to make sure that lead stays at a minimal level.
-Or, you could send a piece of your artificial Christmas tree to Tamara at Lead Safe Mama, and she’ll test it for you!

 Are There Any Non-Toxic, PVC-Free Christmas Trees?

 Unfortunately, it’s really slim pickings when it comes to less-toxic artificial Christmas trees… IKEA is the only brand we’ve been able to find so far that offers artificial Christmas trees that are free from both PVC and flame retardants.

 For the 2022 holiday season, IKEA carries five full-sized artificial Christmas trees along with several different table-top trees.

 They are made out of a combination of polyethylene, polypropylene, and steel—so they are PVC-free.